 The multi-disciplinary team of approx 100 staff includes highly-skilled radiologists, radiographers, specialist nurses and other support staff.
 As the cardiac angiography suites (cath labs) are located in radiology, we work closely alongside our cardiology colleagues.

-The radiology directorate provides a friendly working environment, and maintains a continual interest in quality; audit, research and patient-centred care (see our current vacancies).
-We welcome informal enquiries and would be delighted to provide further information upon request.
-For further information please visit Working and Papworth and Education and learning.
+The Department of Radiology provides a friendly working environment, and maintains a continual interest in quality; audit, research and patient-centred care (see our current vacancies ).
+We welcome informal vacancy enquiries and would be delighted to provide further information upon request.

-For radiographers & radiology assistants, please contact Richard Rowlands or Carole White.
+For radiographers & radiology assistants, please contact Caz Dyer or Rebecca Hendle.

 For radiology nurses and healthcare support workers, please contact sister Katy Leng.